Go Back

 • In a shallow bowl, mix the Alchermes liqueur with the water.

-• Briefly dip each Savoiardi lady finger into the liqueur mixture, ensuring they are moistened but not overly soaked.
+• Cut the Savoiardi ladyfingers in half.
+Briefly dip each piece into the Alchermes mixture, just until moistened and pink but not overly soaked.

 Assemble the Dessert: